Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Convective and radiative energy transport

 Convective flows are also known to generate the perturbations that drive solar oscillations.
-Oscillations, sound waves, with frequencies mainly in the band centered roughly at 3~mHz or 5~minutes are omnipresent in the solar photosphere and are collectively known as p-modes ('p' for pressure).
-These p-modes are a subject in their own right and studies of their properties have given solar physicists a unique tool in gathering information on solar structure --- the variation of the speed of sound $c_{\rm s}$, the rotation rate, and other important quantities --- at depths far below those accessible through direct observations. [\ldots] \activity{Sound waves in an isothermal, hydrostatically-stratified atmosphere are 'evanescent', {\em i.e.,} non-propagating, at frequencies below the acoustic cutoff frequency $\omega_{\rm a} = c_{\rm s}/2H_p$.
-Can you argue intuitively why (think of the need for a restoring force roughly within a wavelength)?
-Estimate the value of $\omega_{\rm a}$ for the solar atmosphere.
-Why are p-modes only observed at frequencies below about $\omega_{\rm a}$?
-Now derive an approximate dispersion relation in simplified geometry: Start from Eqs.~(\ref{continuity}), (\ref{momentum}) and~(\ref{eq:hp}) for a hydrostatic 1-d plasma (mind the sign of $g$) and combine them retaining terms to first order for perturbations $\rho=\rho_0+\rho_{\rm a}$ and $p=p_0+p_{\rm a}$, where $\rho_0$ and $p_0$ describe the background stratified atmosphere at rest.
-Then factor out the exponential growth of the amplitude with height by substituting $v=u \exp(z/2H_p)$ and use $u\propto \exp(i[kz-\omega t])$ to obtain a dispersion relation that has propagating waves (real values of $k$) only for frequencies above $\omega_{\rm a}$ (a somewhat different approach can be found in H-I:8.3).
-Lower frequency waves reflect and can form standing p-modes if they meet the criteria for global resonance, while higher frequency waves can propagate, but will steepen (readily into shock waves) as they propagate into the lower-density atmosphere.}
+Oscillations, \indexit{solar!oscillations}sound waves, with frequencies mainly in the band centered roughly at 3~mHz or 5~minutes are omnipresent in the solar photosphere and are collectively known as \indexit{p modes}$p$-modes ('p' for pressure).
+These $p$-modes are a subject in their own right and studies of their properties have given solar physicists a unique tool in gathering information on solar structure --- the variation of the speed of sound $c_{\rm s}$, the rotation rate, and other important quantities --- at depths far below those accessible through direct observations. [\ldots] \sactivity{$\circledS$ {\em Show:} Sound waves in an isothermal, hydrostatically-stratified atmosphere are 'evanescent', {\em i.e.,} non-propagating, at frequencies below the acoustic cutoff frequency $\omega_{\rm a} = c_{\rm s}/2H_p$ (for sound speed $c_{\rm s}$ and pressure scale height $H_p$, see Eqs.~\ref{eq:10.13} and~\ref{eq:hp}). (a) Can you argue intuitively why (think of the need for a restoring force roughly within a wavelength)? (b) Estimate the value of $\omega_{\rm a}$ for the solar atmosphere.
+Why are $p$-modes only observed at frequencies below about $\omega_{\rm a}$? (c) Now derive an approximate dispersion relation in simplified geometry for {\em isothermal non-dissipating} perturbations: Start from Eqs.~(\ref{continuity}), (\ref{momentum}) and~(\ref{eq:hp}) for a hydrostatic 1-d ({\em i.e.}, plane-parallel with only vertically-propagating waves), non-magnetized plasma (mind the sign of $g$) and combine them retaining terms to first order for perturbations $\rho=\rho_0+\rho_1$ and $v=v_0+v_1$, where $\rho_0$ and $v_0\equiv 0$ describe the background stratified atmosphere at rest.
+Then factor out the exponential growth of the amplitude with height by substituting $v=u \exp(z/2H_p)$ and use $u\propto \exp(i[kz-\omega t])$ to obtain a dispersion relation that has propagating waves (real values of $k$) only for frequencies above $\omega_{\rm a}$ (a somewhat different approach can be found in I:8.3 in which the approximation of isothermal perturbations is dropped).
+Lower frequency waves reflect and can form standing $p$-modes if they meet the criteria for global resonance, while higher frequency waves can propagate, but will steepen (readily into shock waves) as they propagate into the lower-density atmosphere. \mylabel{act:acousticcutoff} \solution{acousticcutoff}}